SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-You will find a number of outstanding museums in Monterey.
-Top picks include the Monterey Museum of Art, the Dali Exhibit, and the Colton Hall Museum.
-Other top picks include the Monterey Bay Aquarium, the Presidio, and the MY Museum.
+You will find a number of outstanding museums in Monterey, CA. Top picks downtown include the Monterey Museum of Art, the Colton Hall Museum, and the MY Museum.
+Other top picks include the Monterey Bay Aquarium and the Presidio.

-Some focus on the events that occurred in the area before and shortly after the time when California became a part of the United States.
+Some of the best free museums in Monterey focus on the events that occurred in the area before and shortly after the time when California became a part of the United States.

-Some are dedicated to educating kids of all ages, offer information about natural history and provide you with a chance to learn about local plants and animals.
+Other favorites are dedicated to educating kids of all ages, offer information about natural history, and provide you with a chance to learn about local plants and animals.

-Here are some of the best museums around the Monterey Bay Area.
+Here are some of the best museums in Monterey and around the Monterey Bay area.

 Three museums in Monterey